UtrechtUniversity/anonymize-ddp/src/evaluation/Readme.md

-Prerequisites

 # Evaluation

-Evaluation script for the anonymization script
+Evaluation script for the anonymization of DDPs
-For this evaluation an example data set which includes:
+For this evaluation an example data set is used which includes:
 * A set of DDPs with nonsense content
 * A file with results of manually labeling the PII in these DDPs